Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

-The Canadian dollar - along with other commodity sensitive currencies - was lower as crude prices dropped.
+The Canadian dollar - alongside other commodity sensitive currencies - was lower as crude prices dropped.
 The loonie was trading about a quarter of a cent above the 75 cent (U.S.) mark early on.

 On Tuesday, the Canadian dollar lost about 0.4 per cent against its U.S. counterpart to finish at 75.37 cents.
 So far, the day's range is 75.18 cents to 75.39 cents.
 The dollar had jumped to its highest level in more than three months a week ago after the Bank of Canada signalled confidence in the Canadian economy, prompting economists to move forecast for interest rate hikes forward.